glennj/exercism.io/tcl/rotational-cipher/README.md

 # Rotational Cipher

+Welcome to Rotational Cipher on Exercism's Tcl Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 Create an implementation of the rotational cipher, also sometimes called the Caesar cipher.

 The Caesar cipher is a simple shift cipher that relies on